 That same year, politics responded to the outcry with the creation of the Environmental Protection Agency (EPA), which allowed for increased monitoring and enforcement of the Clean Air Act.
 The Clean Water Act and Endangered Species Act followed soon after.

 Today, (hopefully) a recycling bin is a staple in every kitchen.
 But that wasn’t always the case.
 Recycling got a huge boost in 1990, when Earth Day went global, this time mobilizing 200 million people in 141 countries.
 Ten years later, in 2000, Earth Day expanded once again, as hundreds of millions of people joined together in support of clean energy to tackle the threats of global warming and climate change.

-This year is Earth Day’s 50th anniversary, and it’s a big year to participate.
-The need for environmental action is more critical than it’s ever been, and the theme for this year is (appropriately):
+2020 was Earth Day’s 50th anniversary, and although many events went virtual due to the pandemic, the need for environmental action is more critical than it’s ever been.
+The theme for both 2020 and 2021 is (appropriately):

 The stakes aren’t hypothetical anymore.
 We can see the devastation caused by climate change around the world, and this year we can all take our own actions to celebrate the endless potential in a zero-carbon future!

 The goal of the Earth Day Network today is to “build the world’s largest environmental movement to drive transformative change for people and planet.”
 And historically it has done that through effectively “empowering individuals with the info, the tools, the messaging and the communities needed to make an impact and drive change.”

 Earth Day is a symbol of unity.
 Everyone has the aligned goal of preserving our environment, and with everyone’s participation, we can achieve that goal.